Syrian rebels vow to resist army advances in Aleppo

 Speaking in Paris, Brita Hagi Hasan, president of the local council in rebel-held Aleppo districts, said the government should set up a safe corridor for civilians to leave.

-(Additional reporting by Ellen Francis and Dahlia Nehme in Beirut, Maria Kiselyova in Moscow, John Irish in Paris and Stephanie Nebehay in Geneva; Writing by Angus McDowall; Editing by Peter Graff and Giles Elgood)
+Additional reporting by Ellen Francis and Dahlia Nehme in Beirut, Maria Kiselyova in Moscow, John Irish in Paris and Stephanie Nebehay in Geneva, Michelle Nichols in New York; Writing by Angus McDowall; Editing by Peter Graff and Giles Elgood